Nomad provides a number of advanced features that require changes to the default configuration of Nomad client.

 Nomad has always provided encryption for most of its communications and in Nomad 6.0 an advanced FIPS compliant encryption algorithm was made available.
 The United States Federal Information Processing Standard (FIPS) is a standard that defines security requirements for software used by the U.S. federal government.
 It stipulates that applications that encrypt any sensitive data should use only a certain set of approved encryption algorithms.

 Nomad SECure enables content to be compressed and signed, and also encrypted on the DP which clients can download.
 If you intend to use this feature, you must update all Nomad clients to 6.1 or later, or they will fail to download encrypted content.
-This is because clients older than 6.1 only supports the original unencrypted data format.
+This is because clients older than 6.1 only support the original unencrypted data format.